-For IRO's, as with other professions, operating to the highest ethical standards is essential for both corporate reputation and personal credibility especially given the complex and highly regulated working environment.
-This course explores practical approaches to some of the more common ethical issues encountered in investor relations.
+For IROs, as with other professions, operating to the highest ethical standards is essential for both corporate reputation and personal credibility.
+Working in a complex and highly regulated area, this course explores practical approaches to some of the more common ethical issues encountered in investor relations.

 This course is aimed at investor relations professionals and others who want to ensure they operate to the highest ethical standards within investor relations

 Participants should either have completed the IR Regulation & Compliance course or have several years of practical experience in investor relations.

 Identify common situations that may arise in Investor Relations which raise ethical issues

 Understand the difference between legal/ regulatory issues and other issues

 Have a toolkit to help them approach potential issues and assess their implications